 Located in what appears to be the former set of a Saw murder-puzzle turned aromatherapy wholesaler, Corgi offers bottles of gin and vodka for purchase along with a list of cocktails for on-site consumption.
 Corgi boasts a 4.5 star rating on Yelp, 4.9 stars on Google Reviews, and a perfect 5 stars on Facebook- all scores better than the oft anointed ‘Best Bar in the World’ Dead Rabbit.
 Fuck me!
 How lucky I am to have this predictably deepthroated establishment in my hood???

 They make gin and vodka but their specialty is gin.
 It’s odd to make a distinction between the two because they both taste like fucking varnish.
-My first impression of taking the gin straight was wondering if this is what Victory gin tastes like in 1984.
 The Earl Grey Gin is probably the best on offer, which isn’t saying much.
-It’s best consumed as a Gin and Tonic as they use the high-power fire brand of all tonics – Fever Tree.
-This is similar to getting a free Xbox as a prize for watching your parents fuck – it’s still gross….but I’m also kinda pumped.
+It’s best consumed as a gin and tonic as they use the high-power fire brand of all tonics – Fever Tree.
+This is similar to getting a free Xbox as a prize for watching your parents fuck; it’s still gross….but I’m also kinda pumped.

 Making it with Fever-Tree is literally the least they can do.
 It’s the best fucking tonic on the planet.
 Fever Tree is not a sponsor of this blog, but my new mission in life is to change that.
 I’ll turn ChicPea and vomit sponsored content and hollow advertorials in a heartbeat to have Fever-Tree be a sponsor of Nice Things.
 I’ll boof a quarter-brick on the security line at Changi Airport if they set it as a condition.
 I’ll start producing ISIS recruitment videos.
 I’ll even drink this terrible gin straight up.
 Anything, just say the word.

-The leitmotif of this blog, as you’re painfully aware of, is the ACTUAL value of things vs. the PERCEIVED value of a thing.
+The leitmotif of this blog, as you all are probably painfully aware of, is the ACTUAL value of things vs. the PERCIVED value of a thing.
 Given the ratings, the quality, and the price point, Corgi is over-valued.
 I don’t want to hold this entirely against Corgi since they are a distillery and not a New American speakeasy.
 But for $1 more I can go to Dullboy and get The Scout, hands down the best cocktail in Jersey City and one of the best cocktails I’ve ever had.
 Or I can go to Harry’s Daughter and get the same goddamn Gin and Tonic for $10. 😳

 I would guess that baked into the price per ounce is the rent on the comically large space that Corgi occupies.
-It’s a warehouse similar to the vast white void that exists before the Matrix is loaded.
+It’s a warehouse similar to the vast white void that Neo finds himself in before the Matrix is loaded.
 Why do they need so much space?
-I feel like Julie Andrews has enough space to twirl into The Sound of Music when they light the kettle.
-Kane Brewery, a micro-brewery down in Ocean, NJ has a similar sized warehouse and they’re pumping out much large quantities of liquids to a much larger demand base.
-My hope is that this space will be used to accommodate a large intramural basketball league, and perhaps a JV volleyball team with the leftover 10,000 square feet.
+I feel like Julie Andrews is going to twirl into The Sound of Music when they light the kettle.
+Kane Brewery, a micro-ish brewery in down in Ocean, NJ has a similar sized warehouse and they’re pumping out much large quantities of liquids to a much larger demand base.
+My hope is that this space will be used to accommodate a large intramural basketball league, and perhaps a JV volleyball team with the leftover 8,000 square feet.

 Another thought is that Corgi inflates the cost per unit to accommodate the myriad of causes they donate a portion of their profits to.
 If that’s the case, I’m conflicted.
-The asshole in me just wants a fucking cocktail, I’ll donate on my own.
-However, the benevolent dictator inside me loves the idea of forcing people to donate to noble causes against their will.
-We can’t trust the majority of people to act rationally or in the best interest of those who need the majority’s help.
-As a result, we should make that help compulsory.
+The benevolent dictator inside me loves the idea of forcing people to donate to noble causes against their will.
+Because we can’t trust the majority of people to act in the best interest of those who need the majority’s help, we need to make that help compulsory.
 We want to ensure that people have enough food to eat, or that animals are treated humanely, or that LGBTQ youth are supported in Hudson County, so organizations have been created to advance those causes and they rely on our support.
-The fact that those organizations exist in the first place (and that a booze company needs to assist them) is indicative of our inability to address a problem before it becomes a problem, or to even simply show compassion without provocation.
+But the fact that those organizations exist in the first place (and that a booze company needs to assist them) is indicative of our inability to address a problem before it becomes a problem, or to even simply show compassion without provocation.
 In this paradigm Corgi is an autocrat that I fully support.

 At the end of the day, I just don’t feel like Corgi is for me.
 It feels like it’s the bar equivalent of a luxury building.
 The price of the cocktails is irrelevant because the target demographic is people who don’t delve into the price of things.
 I feel like I want this to be closer to a neighborhood bar, but this is clearly more of a destination or an experience.
 That doesn’t make it inherently bad, it just perpetuates the notion that this neighborhood is increasingly being rebuilt for the wealthy.